 There are so many options for sapphires on the internet.

 You may come across adverts that say simulated sapphires or use the word sapphire as the headline, except the contents are different.
 A man-made gemstone or other types of stone passed off as sapphire is known as a simulated sapphire.

 Common sapphire simulants include cubic zirconia, spinel, zircon, and thermal shocking colorless quartz.
 Keep an eye out for such words when searching online.
 Check out this example below.

 In the video, we see as soon as the word sapphire is mentioned the word CZ comes right after.
 CZ refers to cubic zirconia, a man-made stone.
 It is meant to act like it is a different gemstone.
 Here it pretends to be sapphire.
 Be very keen with such words.

 If you wish to buy sapphire on the internet, check for this so that you can know whether the stone you are looking at is cubic zirconia or white sapphire.

 To improve the clarity of sapphires, it is normal for them to be heat-treated or receive other treatments.
 If a sapphire is heat-treated, then it costs less than an untreated stone.
 By subjecting a sapphire to beat treatment, then rutile inclusions are removed, saturation and tone of the stone on the other hand are improve.

 Heat-treated sapphires of the same quality as untreated sapphires cost about 20%-30% less.
 Gem sellers ideally are supposed to apply heat treatment on the stones.
 This is a normal thing to do.
 Sadly, not all of them do.

 A grading report is the only way you’ll know if the stone you want to purchase was heat treated or not.
 Using these reports assures you quality for your money.

-How to get the Best Deal When Buying Sapphires Online?
+Get the Best Deal When Buying Sapphires Online

 Here are some free tips to keep in mind anytime you buy gemstones online.